The-CALP-Network/CALP-CVA-Tracking-Pipeline/README.md

 **Purpose:**
 - To train a machine learning model that can classify FTS flows based on text descriptions, with a focus on handling class imbalance using a weighted loss function.

+### code/09_calculate_cva.R

+This script calculates the Cash and Voucher Assistance (CVA) amounts from the flagged FTS flows.
+It determines the CVA amount based on sector, method, cluster relevance, project CVA percentage, and machine learning predictions.
+It also prepares a file for manual classification and combines the results.

+**Inputs:**
+- A CSV file containing FTS flows flagged as CVA-related, saved as `fts_output_CVA.csv` in the "output" directory.
+- A manually classified CSV file (if available)

+**Outputs:**
+- A CSV file containing flows to be manually classified, saved as `cva_to_manually_classify.csv` in the "output" directory.
+- A CSV file containing the final CVA amounts, saved as `fts_cva.csv` in the "output" directory.

+**Purpose:**
+- To calculate CVA amounts from flagged FTS flows and prepare data for manual classification.